 This work is licensed under a Creative Commons Attribution Non-Commercial SA license.

 Let’s Get Bloody, State Shirt’s third full-length album (and final album to be released on CD).
-Released on December 6, 2011.
+Released on December 6, 2011 on his own Los Fucking Angeles label.

-It’s a pattern of violence.
-Perhaps handed down from an angry and disillusioned father, or mother.
+It’s a pattern of violence, handed down from the angry and disillusioned parents.
 Created by an environment of despair, a dead-end mill town, a drinking problem, an aimless future.
 One that drives a young girl to kill herself, a husband to beat his wife, or a mother to leave her newborn to die.

 “It started with a close friend who had been abused and beaten for years, tried to kill herself and failed.”
 State Shirt says.
 “I’m so glad she failed.
 But it made me realize that this cycle of violence gets passed down from those that hate where their lives have ended up.”